MaryamMasood01/Python-Projects/README.md

-## CSCI-1133 : Introduction to Computing and Programming Concepts in Python
+## Python-Projects
-This repository contains all of my labs, homeworks, assignments and additional resources completed in this course.
+This repository contains Python projects completed in CSCI-1133 : Introduction to Computing and Programming Concepts in Python.